codio/knowledge/source/instructors/setupcourses/modify-assignments.rst

 - **Delete module** (7) - Click **Delete** to remove the entire module.

 - **Reorder modules** (8) - Click the **Up** or **Down** arrow to move the assignment to a different position in the course.
 You can also change the order of the assignments in a module by dragging and dropping it to the desired position in the list.
-View the <video> (https://codio.wistia.com/medias/xmubhjvxdd?wvideo=xmubhjvxdd).
+View this video to learn more
+.. raw:: html

+    <iframe width="620" height="349" src="https://codio.wistia.com/medias/xmubhjvxdd?wvideo=xmubhjvxdd" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe>